Horbenkodev/hugo-blog/content/posts/ideas-of-xmas-gifts-for-geeks-and-it-engineers/index.md

 publishDate: 2017-12-18T00:00:00.000Z
 image: gifts-for-engineers.jpg
 og_image: gifts-for-engineers.jpg
-description: Christmas is a favorite holiday for both children and adults.
-The pre-holiday fuss is always accompanied by the search for gifts.
-People want to choose something original and at the same time useful and pleasant.
-It's easy to please a little boy with a toy and that is another story to make an adult happier with a gift, especially when he interests in the stuff you don't know much about.
+description: Christmas is a beloved holiday filled with gift-searching excitement.
+Finding the perfect gift for an adult can be challenging but rewarding.
 promote:
   promote: false
 top: false